OpenMV Cam H7 R1 - MicroPython Embedded Vision Machine Learning - OV7725 Image Sensor

 - A removable camera module system allowing the OpenMV Cam H7 to interface with different sensors:

-- The OpenMV Cam H7 comes with a OV7725 image sensor is capable of taking 640x480 8-bit Grayscale images or 640x480 16-bit RGB565 images at 60 FPS when the resolution is above 320x240 and 120 FPS when it is below.
-Most simple algorithms will run at above 60 FPS.
+- The OpenMV Cam H7 R1 comes with a OV7725 image sensor is capable of taking 640x480 8-bit Grayscale images or 640x480 16-bit RGB565 images at 75 FPS when the resolution is above 320x240 and 150 FPS when it is below.
+Most simple algorithms will run between 75-150 FPS on QVGA (320x240) resolutions and below.
 Your image sensor comes with a 2.8mm lens on a standard M12 lens mount.
 If you want to use more specialized lenses with your image sensor you can easily buy and attach them yourself.

 - A LiPo battery connector compatible with 3.7V LiPo batteries - Battery not included!